 Derek has distinguished himself in complex disciplinary, probation termination, and license reinstatement matters before the Medical Board of California, the Osteopathic Medical Board of California, the Physician Assistant Board, the Board of Registered Nursing, the California Board of Behavioral Sciences, the Dental Board of California, and many other agencies.
 He has also prosecuted writ of mandate cases in state court against numerous state agencies and successfully defended clients in matters before Veterans Affairs Disciplinary Review Boards.

-He began his practical experience as an intern at the Los Angeles County District Attorney’s Office where he assisted on trial preparation for the major crimes and homicide divisions.
+Derek began his practical experience as an intern at the Los Angeles County District Attorney’s Office where he assisted in trial preparation for the major crimes and homicide divisions.
 In 2016, he served as a judicial extern to the Hon.
 S. James Otero, Federal District Judge for the Central District of California.
-Derek assisted in legal research for Pepperdine University Professors Harry Caldwell and Derek T. Muller on prosecutorial misconduct California Supreme Court criminal cases.
+At the Pepperdine University School of Law, he assisted Professors Harry Caldwell and Derek T. Muller in legal research on prosecutorial misconduct, election law, and California Supreme Court criminal cases.
 He also clerked at Lewis, Brisbois, Bisgaard & Smith.

-Derek was admitted to the California Bar in 2017, and is licensed to practice law before all courts of the State of California and the United States District Court for the Central District of California.
+Derek was admitted to the California Bar in 2017 and is licensed to practice law before all courts of the State of California and the United States District Courts for the Central and Eastern Districts of California.

-Derek is happily married to a remarkable woman, with whom he has a truly amazing daughter.
+Derek is happily married to a wonderful woman with whom he has two children: a daughter and a son.
 He is an avid reader, SCUBA diver, and football fan.